sadimanna/deep_learning_docker_images/README.md

 # Docker Images for setting up Deep Learning Machines

+tf.Dockerfile = Tensorflow
+pytorch.Dockerfile = PyTorch

+Either of the file can be edited to use both or any one of the two.

 ## Tensorflow

 Uncomment line 1 for Tensorflow latest GPU docker image and line 2 for jupyter version of the same.
 Also comment out lines 3,4 and 5